ricardocasares/rolling-with-alexa/README.md

 4. Under `Default Region` paste the previous URL you copied.
 5. On the select box choose: `My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority`.
 6. You are done!
 Just run `npm run dev` or `yarn dev` to start the local server and begin testing the skill.

+#### Using ngrok.io

+1. Run `npm install ngrok`
+2. Run `ngrok http 3000`
+3. Copy the URL and follow the same steps above from 3 to 6.

+## Contributing

+Feel free to submit a pull request or create a new issue.